sizovs/PipelinR/README.md

 ## How to use

-PipelinR has no dependencies.
+PipelinR has no dependencies and weights only ~30kb.
 All you need is a single library:

 Maven: